-I have been tracking a correcting in the USD/CAD pair since the 13th February 2018 and identified a trading zone from where I expected that correction to end.
+I have been tracking a correction in the USD/CAD pair since the 13th of February 2018 and identified a trading zone from where I expected that correction to end.
 Keep in mind that I analyzed and planned this trade ahead of time.

-Following a set of rules based entry conditions (which could be programmed) I entered a trade at the exact low of that correction and made my final target 17 days later.
-Not only was my entry rules based, but I managed my open position with rules as well, allowing me to take partial profit on the way up while trailing my stop loss.
+Following a set of rules-based entry conditions (which could be programmed), I entered a trade at the exact low of that correction and made my final target 17 days later.
+Not only were my entry rules-based, but I managed my open position with rules as well, allowing me to take partial profit on the way up while trailing my stop loss.

-Towards the end of January 2018 I had my eye on Crude Oil and identified two possible zones where I expected a reversal from.
-In this case price moved through my upper price zone without my rules based entry conditions signaling me to take a trade.
+Towards the end of January 2018, I had my eye on Crude Oil and identified two possible zones where I expected a reversal from.
+In this case, the price moved through my upper price zone without my rules-based entry conditions signaling me to take a trade.
 I only got a trading signal at my lower price zone.

-Entering a position within my lower entry zone allowed me to take partial profit of 176 ticks while only risking 15 ticks.
-In this case price never reached my final target but I got stopped out on my trailing stop with additional profit.
+Entering a position within my lower entry zone allowed me to take a partial profit of 176 ticks while only risking 15 ticks.
+In this case, price never reached my final target but I got stopped out on my trailing stop with additional profit.

 Here’s another example of a trade forecast done on AUD/USD around the 21st December 2017.